soliedra/SerialMoveServoToPosition/README.md

 #SerialMoveServoToPosition

-Controls de position of a [DCMotorServo] (https://github.com/soliedra/DCMotorServo).
+Controls the position of a [DCMotorServo] (https://github.com/soliedra/DCMotorServo).

-The target position is received through the SerialPort
+The target position is received through the Serial Port

 Libraries used:
 ---------------